designsyshouse/mise-en-mode/README.md

 });

 ```
+This will immediately write the HTML resources that would otherwise be appended to the `<head/>` on the client.
 Otherwise, place the `mode-manager.js` in a `/public`-like directory and use as a module.
+Resources will be added dynamically on page load.

 ```html
 <!DOCTYPE html>